omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 template processing (and the ".ftl" extension gets chopped off) before copying.
 Other files are copied verbatim.

+NOTE: If a file becomes empty after template processing, it will not be copied over.
+If you want to be sure that the file is copied, put some comment into it (most files formats allow comments), or use FileUtils.createFile(filename, content).

 When the wizard is being used, a pool of variables is kept by the wizard dialog.
 These variables are the ones which will be eventually substituted into the \*.ftl files ($\{varname} syntax).
 These variables are initialized from the key=value